 La Rosiere is a traditional French alpine village, offering fantastic snow conditions and a variety of runs for all levels of skier.
 Perfect for families, the sunny resort of La Rosiere is close to the Italian border and links with La Thuile.
 Children will quickly gain confidence on the quiet pistes while adventurous adults can take off for a day’s heli-skiing in Italy.

-The ski area currently boasts 160 km of pistes but will expand in winter 2018/19 as 2 new chairlifts serving 5 new pistes are created in the Mont Valaisan sector.
-The construction of new chairlift will create a new high point in the resort at 2800 m, guaranteeing snow coverage from December to late April.
+The ski area currently boasts over 160 km of pistes and has recently expanded with 2 new chairlifts serving 5 new pistes in the Mont Valaisan sector.
+The construction of new chairlift has created a new high point in the resort at 2800m, guaranteeing snow coverage from December to late April.
 Read more about the La Rosiere ski area expansion here.

 |Directions of Slopes||N, N/E, S|